The victory of copyright holders over torrents and the active growth of the mobile application market sent this advertising format to a deep knockout.

 Popunder is criticized because it is often displayed irrelevant and low-quality ads.

-At the same time, no one officially blames this advertising format for the negative perception of its users.
+At the same time, no one officially blames this advertising format for the negative perception.
 And Google’s strategy regarding the functionality of the browser is clearly aimed at completely removing the popunder as ad format.

-Is it possible to assume that the main reason for implementing such strategies is the user experience, which implies the maximum consumption of advertising of Google’s own formats by users within the ecosystem of supposedly free products?
+Is it possible to assume that the reason for such strategies is the user experience?
+Which implies the maximum consumption of advertising of Google’s own formats.
 Android operating system, Chrome browser, etc.?

 We must confirm and accept that information and advertising are closely intertwined.